aubrielee/aubrielee.github.io/home.md

 ---
 layout: default
 ---
-Welcome to my experiment of a hand-coded website – so kind of you to stop by!<br>
+Welcome to my self-coded website – so kind of you to stop by!<br>
+{: .noIndent }

-You can reach out to me if you’re looking for:
+You can reach out to me if you’re seeking:
 - A speaker or panelist for Disability inclusion
 - A Disabled, Asian American fashion model
 - A thought-provoking conversation and a new friend